Overcast · 55°

 11. Able to write clear, readable reports.

-13. Either possesses a Basic First Aid or EMT certificate, or willing to take the training.
+13. Either possesses a Basic First Aid or EMT certificate or is willing to take the training.

 14. Good communication skills.